NEW: Emperor penguins granted protections under Endangered Species Act

 The U.S. Fish and Wildlife Service (USFWS) has announced that emperor penguins have been listed as a threatened species under the Endangered Species Act (ESA) based on evidence that the animal's sea ice habitat is shrinking and is likely to continue to do so over the next several decades.
 The ESA is the world’s strongest environmental law focused on preventing extinction and facilitating recovery of imperiled species and has increasingly been applied to provide protection for species threatened primarily, or in part, by climate change, with the polar bear being the first species listed principally due to global warming (2008).

 Decades of studies by an international team of penguin researchers, including Stephanie Jenouvrier, associate scientist, and seabird ecologist at Woods Hole Oceanographic Institution, were instrumental in establishing the need for protections and highlighting that urgent climate action is needed to protect the species.
 Emperor penguins will be pushed towards extinction by the climate crisis melting the sea ice they need for survival and reproduction.
-These iconic birds need reliable sea ice for breeding and raising their chicks.
-In parts of Antarctica sea ice will disappear or break up early, meaning their populations will decline or be lost entirely.

 What are emperor penguins?